maia-s/c8str-rs/README.md

 - `alloc` - Enable the `C8String` type.
 This requires the standard `alloc` or `std` crates.
 - `std` - Implement the `Error` trait from `std` for this crate's error types.
 Implies `alloc`.

+## Version history

+- 0.1.1 - show documentation for all features on docs.rs
+- 0.1.0 - first release